harshsomya004/JsonPowerDB-Project/README.md

-# JsonPowerDB-Project
+TTitle -JsonPowerDB Registration Project

-JsonPowerDB Project for registration of employee into company Database.
-New Database JsonPowerDB via Login2Xplore (Organisation) is used as data base.
+Description- JsonPowerDB Regisatration Project for registration of employee into company Database.
+It is based on New Database type JsonPowerDB via Login2Xplore (Organisation) .